anvichip/app-docs/docs/influencer_connect.md

 <img src="./influencer_profile.jpg" width=150 >

+* Click on `Follow` to get alerts and notifications for that influencer/expert.
-* Click on `Chat` to initiate a conversation with the influencer/expert.
+* Click on `Message` to initiate a chat with that influencer/expert.

 <img src="./image-1.png" width=150 >